Previous: Getting Started. Next: Working with Models. Also, see SimBA

 These three chunks are connected by two interfaces.
 The first two chunks are connected through the rigid interface describing blood feeding and transmission.
 The last two chunks are connected through egg laying and emergence.

-in the model library.
-Since the parameter values can be changed, each
+the parameter values can be changed, each module defines a

-module defines a model family in the form of a system
+model family in the form of a system of differential or

-of differential or difference equations.
-Each family is defined by a set
+difference equations.
+A model family is defined by a set of states and

-of states and state transitions (i.e. by the topology of the
+state transitions (i.e. by the topology of the graph) for a

 ).